Minerals Council of Australia

 Most jobs in mining will be enhanced by technological innovation.
 Surveyors, field geologists and drill operators will still be in demand, but with these jobs revolutionised by artificial intelligence, drones, driverless vehicles and remote-controlled systems

-Australia’s minerals industry is changing with rates of technology adoption across the sector reshaping the skills required by the current and future workforce.
+Australia’s minerals industry is changing, with rates of technology adoption across the sector reshaping the skills required by the current and future workforce.

-EY’s report identifies 77 per cent of jobs in Australian mining will be enhanced or redesigned due to technology within the next five years.
+A study by EY found that 77 per cent of jobs in Australian mining will be enhanced or redesigned due to technology within the next five years.

 Traditional jobs are also increasingly being augmented with new technology – for example, a shot-firer working on a drilling team will have the opportunity in Australia’s future minerals workforce to use drone technology to monitor automated rigs.
 Mining engineers are already upskilling to include areas such as change management and communication.